mig82/EnvTest/README.md

 gulp --help
 ```

-Then install Q and the Timeouts polyfill declared in `package.json`.
+Then install Q and the [Timeouts polyfill](https://www.npmjs.com/package/kony-timeout-polyfill) declared in `package.json`.
 ```
 npm install
 ```

-Then run Gulp to place those depdencies where Visualizer can find them.
+Then run Gulp to place those dependencies where Visualizer can find them.
 ```
 gulp
 ```